MMathisLab/FreelyMovingVR4Mice/docs/Rig_building/Monitor_Luminance_Measurement.md

 5. Adjust the monitor brightness and apply filters to ensure that the light intensity at maximum brightness is approximately 10 cd/m².
 This corresponds to the mesopic light intensity regime, where both rods and cones are active.

 Here are the monitor luminance measurement results from Tolias Lab.
-You can use the provided code to calculate the gamma value of the monitor after adding the ND filter.
+You can use the provided code to calculate the gamma value of the monitor after adding the neural density filter.

 ```python
 import numpy as np